 Also, it can be much easier to ship and sell your item to a quality online gold buyer.
 There are many reputable jewelers who can offer a jewelry appraisal that can help you understand the quality and value of your item — whether or not you choose to sell to your jewelry.

-Who pays the most for gold: pawn shops or gold buyers near me?
+Who pays the most for gold: pawn shops or we-buy-gold-buyers near me?

 Cash for gold stores, or “We Buy Gold” stores are locations that solely buy gold, and sometimes silver, and pay cash (just like the name says!).
 Pawnbrokers and jewelry stores will deal in metals, jewelry, engagement rings as well as other items.